Skip to main content

 This article is educational in nature and reflects the author’s interpretation of insurance policy language and claims handling practices as a Licensed Public Adjuster.
 It is not legal advice.
 Every claim involves unique facts, policy language, and circumstances.
 If your insurer has denied or underpaid your claim based on the type of coverage form or the perils listed in your policy, consult with a licensed attorney who specializes in insurance coverage disputes before taking action.

-If you own a home, you almost certainly have an opinion about whether your insurance policy is “good” or “bad.”
-But most homeowners have never examined the single feature of their policy that determines more about their coverage than any other: whether their property is insured on an open perils basis or a named perilsbasis.
+There is a split built into the most common homeowners policy that most people never notice until it costs them money.
+Your house and your belongings are not covered the same way.
+Your dwelling gets broad protection.
+Your personal property gets narrow protection.
+The single feature of your policy that determines more about your coverage than any other is whether each category of property is insured on an open perils basis or a named perilsbasis.
 This distinction controls what is covered, what is excluded, and — most critically — who bears the burden of proof when a claim is filed.
 It is, without exaggeration, the most important structural feature of any property insurance policy.

-What makes this even more consequential is that the most common homeowners policy in America — the HO-3 — uses both systems simultaneously.
+The most common homeowners policy in America — the HO-3 — uses both systems simultaneously.
 Your dwelling is covered one way.
 Your personal property is covered another way.
-And most policyholders have no idea this split exists until they file a claim and discover that the same event that is fully covered for their house is not covered for their belongings.
-This article explains how the distinction works, why it matters, and what you can do about it.
+Most policyholders have no idea this split exists until they file a claim and discover that the same event that is fully covered for their house is not covered for their belongings.
+This article explains how the distinction works, why it matters, and what you might consider doing about it.

 Open Perils: Everything Is Covered Unless Specifically Excluded